CameronD35/COC-ATLAS_WebInterface/README.md

 A web interface built to support and simplify the testing process.

+## TODO
+- Integrate database for easy access to new and old data
+  - Will allow the downloading of any data stored on a per-session basis
+- Integrate other sensors to our external device to give more life and application to the interface
+  - This simply requires progress in our project
+- Make the graph dropdowns switch datasets and colors

 ## Features
 - A dynamic chat log built for errors, connections, warnings, and standard messages
   - For performance purposes, the max amount of log messages displayed on the interface is 50.
 However, it can be customized in the interface settings